SLieve/technicalgrimoire/_posts/2019-08-25-JalopyResources.md

 [**The Met**](https://www.metmuseum.org/art/collection/search#!?searchField=All&showOnly=openAccess&sortBy=relevance&offset=0&pageSize=0).
 A lot of artifacts and objects; but you can find the artwork using their object/material filters.

+[**The Library of Congress**](https://www.loc.gov/free-to-use/) is cool because they set aside high-quality images that are particularly useful for designers like us!

 [**Smithsonian American Art**](https://americanart.si.edu/art/browse).
 Just like above, you gotta filter out the objects.

 [**R'JKS Studio**](https://www.rijksmuseum.nl/en/rijksstudio).
 Filter those objects and get to the good art!